-Investment properties are interests in land and buildings (including the leasehold property held as a right-of-use asset which would otherwise meet the definition of an investment property) held to earn rental income and/or for capital appreciation, rather than for use in the production or supply of goods or services or for administrative purposes; or for sale in the ordinary course of business.
+Investment properties are interests in land and buildings (including right-of-use assets) held to earn rental income and/or for capital appreciation.
 Such properties are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are stated at cost less accumulated depreciation and any accumulated impairment losses.